 In winter, Japanese iris rhizomes may rot in standing water and boggy soils.
 It’s best to plant the flower in pots that you can later remove from the ground in fall and winter to avoid rotting.

-12. Mosaic flower
+12. Mosaic Flower

-The mosaic flower will turn your water garden into an art piece with its diamond leaves and yellow blooms.
+A great plant for ponds, the mosaic flower will turn your water garden into an art piece with its diamond leaves and yellow blooms.

 USDA hardiness zone: 9-11

 Growing conditions: Mosaic plant is intolerant of alkaline water.
 It prefers a pH between 5.5 and 7.5 and may die in a pH above 8.
 It floats on the water’s surface, growing best at your pond’s shallow edges.
 Grow it in full sun to part shade.

 A splash of color can do wonders for a dull water garden, but so can the swamp lily’s white blooms (white is, after all, all the colors combined).
 This bulbous perennial has six delicate white petals, long purple stamens, and a sweet fragrance.